 We are so blessed to be able to share our beautiful, relaxing and tranquil and naturesque space with our Retreat lovers, known as 'The Silent Village'.

 'The Silent Village' is located in Torquay, Victoria and is the perfect place for our participants to reconnect with themselves and the beauty that surrounds them.

-The property has several spaces of relaxation including a state of the art heated pool and infinity spa, a meditation hut and open lawn and lounge areas.
+The property has several spaces of relaxation including a state of the art heated pool and infinity spa, sauna, a meditation and or relaxation outdoor space that can be enclosed, outdoor and indoor fire place for our winter retreats and open lawn and lounge areas.

 A brief summary of Torquay's history...